ranfysvalle02/blog-drafts/self-attention.md

 * **Data Limitedness:** The real world is vast and complex.
 LLMs can only process what they've been trained on.
 Limited data can lead to incomplete understanding and difficulty handling unexpected situations.
 * **Training Objectives:** Ultimately, LLMs are optimized for the tasks they are trained on.
 An LLM trained for text summarization may not excel at creative writing tasks, even if the data is vast.

+## Exploring Different Types of Attention Mechanisms

+While we've discussed the basic concept of attention, it's important to note that there are several types of attention mechanisms used in different models.
+One of the most notable is multi-head attention, which is a key component of Transformer models.

+### Multi-Head Attention

+Multi-head attention is a type of attention mechanism that allows the model to focus on different parts of the input sequence simultaneously.
+It does this by splitting the input into multiple "heads" and applying the attention mechanism to each head independently.
+This allows the model to capture various aspects of the input sequence, such as different levels of abstraction or different types of relationships between words.

+In the context of language models, multi-head attention can help the model understand complex sentences where different words have different relationships with each other.
+For example, in the sentence "The cat sat on the mat," the word "cat" is related to "sat" (the action the cat is performing) and "mat" (the location of the action).
+Multi-head attention allows the model to capture both of these relationships simultaneously.

 ## Conclusion

 **The Power of Attention, with Caveats**